Hiram G. Andrews Center (HGAC)

 What is the difference between the Hiram G. Andrews Center and the Commonwealth Technical Institute?

 The Hiram G. Andrews Center is a comprehensive facility offering pre-employment transition services, rehabilitative, educational, vocational, life management, and counseling services, resulting in employment and independence for persons with disabilities.
 The Commonwealth Technical Institute is a postsecondary trade and technical school licensed by the department of education and accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), located within the Hiram G. Andrews Center (CTI@HGAC).
+The Commonwealth Technical Institute provides training to students, regardless of whether or not they are a person who happens to have a disability.

 Do I have to take an entrance exam to be accepted at CTI@HGAC?